LTR4L/ltr4l/README.md

 The purpose of this document is to provide instructions on how to execute the program, some experimental results.
 A general overview is also provided at the end of the document for those who would like to review or learn more about the algorithms.
-The general overview is meant to provide a "big picture," interpretation, or explanation of each network.
+The general overview is meant to provide a "big picture," interpretation, or explanation of each algorithm, as well as pseudo code.
 For specific mathematical details and formulation, please see implementation or original articles.

 ## Table of Contents